system76/docs/content/unexpected-reboots.md

 ### Thermals

 Modern hardware is designed to shut systems down when they reach temperatures that may be damaging to the internal components.
-Typically these thresholds are in the upper 80s or 90s Celsius, depending on hardware.
+Typically, these thresholds are in the upper 80s or 90s Celsius, depending on hardware.

 If your system is spontaneously shutting down, this may be caused by overheating.
 Systems with dedicated GPUs tend to run hot under normal circumstances, so noticing an overheating problem can be challenging from ambient temperature alone.